 This was also discussed at the event, where Woz emphasised the importance of marketing and how it is one of the main ways you can differentiate yourself from competitors.

 One of the methods that Apple has used is through a positioning strategy, which focuses on you standing out from your competitors.
 You can differentiate yourself through a product or service offering, quality, innovation, price or brand.
 This strategy is based on building a reputation and creating an imprint of your company at the back of the mind of consumers.
-For example, you might associate a low cost airlines with Jetstar or Airasia.
+For example, you might associate low cost airlines with Jetstar or Airasia.

-In the case of Apple, they primarily focused on their brand, which became their biggest asset.
+In the case of Apple, they primarily focused on its brand, which became their biggest asset.
 Apple’s brand mainly focused on the customer’s needs, simplicity and breaking the status quo, which was a philosophy instilled by Apple’s first investor and mentor, Mike Markkula.
 This is also influenced by the origins of the company brand name, where it was created due to positive associations, which Woz touched on at the event.

 3. Dream big and follow it